 A BRIEF HISTORY

 In 1981 members of the Gore Country Music Club Inc. first debated the idea of a Hands of Fame structure in the shape of a guitar to substantiate Gore’s claim of being the New Zealand capital of country music.
-Discussion began between club members of what, how, when and where.
-Errol Alison was approached a New Zealand artist who lived in Gore to draw up some concepts of plans.
+Discussion began between club members of what, how, when and where the tribute should be.
+Errol Alison was approached, a New Zealand artist who lived in Gore, to draw up some concepts of plans.
 These were taken to the Gore District Council for approval to erect the structure where the brown trout stands now.
 This initial proposal was turned down and the discussion among club members continued.

-At the show during the induction ceremony a history of the recipient was read out at a public event where the pioneering days of country music in New Zealand was often revealed.
+At the show during the induction ceremony, a history of the recipient is read out.
+Many people are amazed at the varied and interesting history of New Zealand Country Music.
 Not all the recipients are singers and the criteria to be inducted is decided by the club members.
 There were some sizable donations from people such as Jessie McChlery-Tytler.

 Some of the people instrumental in the final structure being erected are: